seastan/lotr-lcg-set-generator/README.md

 1. Clone this repo to a local folder.

+2. Make sure you already have a cards spreadsheet on Google Drive.
+If you don't, upload `Spreadsheet.xlsm` from this repo as a template and fill in all the required data.

-2. Add the folder with the cropped artwork to your own Google Drive to be able to sync it locally.
+3. Add the folder with the cropped artwork to your own Google Drive to be able to sync it locally.
-This feature is currently hidden on the Google Drive UI, but may still be accessed by a shortcut (see https://support.google.com/drive/thread/35817359?hl=en).
+This feature is currently hidden on Google Drive UI, but may still be accessed by a shortcut (see https://support.google.com/drive/thread/35817359?hl=en).
 If this feature is removed completely, you will need to download updates to that folder manually.

-    The folder should have the following structure:
+    Create this folder if it doesn't exist yet.
+It should have the following structure:

     ```
     <set ID>/